 La Leche League GB supports the International WHO Code

-La Leche League GB is among many organisations which have policies to support this Code and do not take sponsorship or funding from companies which are not compliant with the Code, or work with them.
+La Leche League GB is among many organisations which have policies to support the Code and do not take sponsorship or funding from companies which are not compliant with the Code, or work with them.
 In addition, La Leche League GB does not receive funding from any company making profits from the cessation of breastfeeding.

 We are members of the Baby Feeding Law Group